 P.S.
 I use this spiralizer and love it.
 It’s cheap too!

 Low Calorie Italian Casserole made with zucchini, brown rice and artichokes is an easy, make ahead freezer casserole.
 A nourishing, healthy dinner that's filling and bursting with Italian flavorings.
 Gluten Free + Low Calorie

 - Preheat oven to 400 F.

 - In a large skillet, brown the ground turkey with the seasonings and garlic.

 - When the turkey is about half way through browning, add the artichokes and marinara sauce to the pan.
 Stir to combine and cook until meat is browned.

-- Cover the baking dish with foil & bake at 400 F for 30 minutes.
+Cover the baking dish with foil and bake for 30 minutes.

 - Remove the foil then bake another 15 minutes.

 - Remove the casserole from the oven and allow it to sit 10 minutes before serving.

 Get a meal plan designed to meet your weight loss goals.